a1eko/mix/INSTALL.md

 The next step is to set up the system bootloader.

 **NOTE:** Instructions in the followup section are optional and refer to the first-time installation of the bootloader.
-Here a non-UEFI boot loader `extlinux` for legacy BIOS booting is considered.
+Here a non-UEFI bootloader `extlinux` for legacy BIOS booting is considered.
 If `extlinux` or any other bootloader on a multiboot host computer is used already, adjust its configuration files, exit *chroot* and skip to *Rebooting*.